zentrum-lexikographie/dwdsmor/README.md

   format form XML sources of DWDS articles.
 Sample inputs and outputs can be found in `samples/`.
-* `lexicon/` contains scripts for building DWDSmor lexica by means of the XSLT stylesheets in `share/` and the lexical data in `lexicon/wb/`, which is imported from the [DWDS article repository](https://git.zdl.org/zdl/wb) as a Git submodule.
+* `lexicon/` contains scripts for building DWDSmor lexica by means of the XSLT stylesheets in `share/` and the lexical data in `lexicon/wb/`, which is not part of this repository, but is supposed to be imported as a Git submodule.
 * `grammar/` contains an FST grammar based on SMORLemma, providing the morphology.
 * `dwdsmor/` and `tests/` implement a Python library and accompanying test suite